slyfox1186/ffmpeg-build-script/README.md

 release version or Git commit used.
 A normal rerun reuses those versions and does not contact every upstream service. `--latest` refreshes upstream versions and rebuilds components whose recorded version changed.
+Every source recipe discovers releases from upstream tags or release indexes;
+there are no fixed release-version fallbacks.
+Git packages select stable release tags and verify the checked-out commit, including annotated tags. x264 uses upstream's `stable` branch because it does not publish ordinary release tags;
+SDL2 stays within the SDL2 API family.
+Rust, cargo-c, Cython, and NVIDIA's CUDA keyring also resolve their current releases dynamically.
+Adopting dynamic Rust tools rebuilds rav1e and FFmpeg while preserving other compatible dependencies.
+System integrations use the distribution's APT packages; their versions follow the configured distribution repositories. `All` selects every package and reuses completed builds; `SKIP ... already built` means reuse, not deselection.
 Missing installed artifacts are repaired from the recorded release or matching Git checkout.
 If a recorded Git checkout is missing or points to another commit, a normal rerun stops with recovery instructions; restore that checkout or use